Colton Harris Moore: Background

 Colton Harris Moore was born in Mount Vernon, Washington and grew up in his mother's house on Camano Island.
 Neighbors said they made several calls to Child Protective Services, believing he was neglected or abused.
 His father, Gordon, used drugs and was in prison while Moore was a toddler.
 When he was twelve years old, his father (who had recently been released) walked into the woods after an argument at a family barbecue, was subsequently arrested and not heard from again.
 According to his mother, Pamela Kohler, his stepfather died when he was about seven years old, and from the time Moore was in the first grade, she knew there was "something off about him" – "sort of a disconnection".
-He wouldn't listen to his teachers, started altercations at school, and would sometimes deliberately break things around the house.
+He would not listen to his teachers, started altercations at school, and would sometimes deliberately break things around the house.
 According to a court-ordered psychiatric evaluation, Moore said that his mother drank and became mean, breaking his possessions.

 He started living in the wild at the age of seven, and would break into vacation homes in the area, stealing blankets, food and water before disappearing into the forest for days.
 His first conviction for stolen property came at age 12, and by the time he was 13, he had three more.
 He has been diagnosed with depression, attention deficit disorder and intermittent explosive disorder.
 Each conviction brought a 10-day stay in a detention center, or community service.
 His mother once said, "Every time he had anything any good, everyone thought he stole it.
 What does that do to a kid?"
 In 2003, police found a neighbor's camcorder in his home.
-Never before sentenced to more than a month, he fled a three-year sentence by walking out of a halfway house in April 2008.
+Never before sentenced to more than a month, he was given a three-year juvenile sentence and was housed at the Green Hill School in Chehalis.
+He was transferred to a halfway house in Renton where he fled by walking out of the facility in April 2008.